t-davidson/fragile-families-challenge/README.md

 The `preprocess` directory contains the Python script used to clean, impute, and preprocess the raw data, although note that the final pre-proccessing tasks are done in the modeling notebook.

-The `LIME` directory contains the a notebook used to run the LIME algorithm (`LIME_explanations.ipynb`) and a notebook used to examine these explanations more closely (`examining_explanations.ipynb`).
+The `LIME` directory contains the a notebook used to run the LIME algorithm (`LIME_explanations.ipynb`) and a notebook used to examine these explanations more closely (`examining_explanations.ipynb`). ***NOTE 12/11/18: Due to changes in the Fragile Families metadata API this code will no longer work.
+Please consult the updated repository linked above.***.
 The explanations themselves, the output of the first notebook, are stored in `new_lime_explanations_dict.p`, a pickled Python dictionary.
 In addition, there is also a copy of the variable metadata CSV created by Connor Gilroy (see [this repository](https://github.com/fragilefamilieschallenge/variables-metadata)).

 The `results` directory contains the CSVs necessary to reproduce the figures in the paper, as well as the predicted values for GPA obtained from the final 5 models and the baseline model, as discussed in the paper.